 Use fragrance-free diapers and wipes, and skip the fabric softener – both can irritate your child's skin.

-When your child does need to take an antibiotic, ask the doctor about giving her a probiotic as well.
+When your child does need to take an antibiotic, ask the doctor about giving them a probiotic as well.
 Probiotics encourage the growth of healthy bacteria in the gut, which may reduce your child's chances of getting a diaper rash.

-If your child goes to daycare or preschool, make sure that her caregivers understand the importance of taking these precautions.
+If your child goes to daycare or preschool, make sure that caregivers understand the importance of taking these precautions.
 Don't forget practice makes it perfect.